danielakomenda/ML2-ExamProject/README.md

 ## Home
 Here you find the project-goal and motivation behind the project

-## Stammdaten
-Here you can create a new student and add him or her to the Database

-## Semesterdaten
-Here you can create a new Semester-Dataset for a specific student

 ## Beurteilen
 Here you can choose a student and a semester.
 You create an assessment for the student by different criteria.